Inteli-College/2025-2A-T22-G103-PUBLICO/docs/docs/modulo14/implementation.md

 ## Overview

-This document describes the current implementation of PKI authentication for the Chimera VMS APIs.
+This document describes the current implementation of PKI authentication for the APIs.
 The implementation provides cryptographic authentication using public/private key pairs to secure communication between the Sender API and Receiver API.

+**Framework**: Falcon (WSGI)

 ## Architecture